email: info@antennarosa.com

 Since 2014, Errol has worn many hats on dozens of short film and video productions.
 His passion is managing and elevating the projects of others.
 As an undergrad at Brown University, Errol thrived as a producer of student shorts as a Managing Director of Brown Motion Pictures, the largest film production organization in the Ivy League.
 After graduating, he worked for Brown Media Services as a media production assistant.
 He also conducted freelance video work on the side, creating ads and music videos for various local clients.

 In 2019, Errol felt he needed a wider lens on the world and its people, so he moved to Japan to teach at a school in Ofunato.
 What began as a one-year stay turned into a four-year adventure.
 He got married, studied business in his spare time, and began working as a consultant for a solar panel company.
-Upon his return to the U.S., Errol embraced a refreshed determination to walk a path in the movie business.
-He currently produces media and events for the Watson Institute.
+Upon his return to the U.S., Errol embraced a refreshed determination to walk a path in the movie business and co-founded Antennarosa Pictures.
+He also produces media and events for the Watson School of International and Public Affairs.